 Feed your soul with live music and theatre and take in the sights of design and architecture like no other city, then rejuvenate in a luxury spa and relax in a posh hotel.
 In between bites, Toronto offers a wealth of parks, music festivals and family-friendly activities.
 Once you’ve experienced Toronto you’ll keep coming back for more.

 Our perfect weekend in #the6ix involves meandering through any number of the cities vibrant neighbourhoods.
-We’re always down to spend an afternoon ducking in and out of shops on Queen West; cafe hoping in Leslieville; noodle slurping in Chinatown or picnicking in Trinity Bellwoods Park.
+We’re always down to spend an afternoon ducking in and out of shops on Queen West; cafe hopping in Leslieville; noodle slurping in Chinatown or picnicking in Trinity Bellwoods Park.

 If you’re looking to get off the beaten path, spend your afternoon popping into vintage stalls (and taco shops!) in Kensington Market before heading west for dinner.
 The Ossington Strip is packed wall to wall with great restaurants, while Parkdale is the place to be for roti, street-style food and some of the best vegan in the city.